 Measles

-Measles outbreaks were a problem of the past but now they've come back to ruin your festival experience – or any other situation where you’re in sneezing distance of another young person.
-We look at how you can protect yourself and why this is still an issue now.
+Measles outbreaks were a problem of the past but now they’ve come back to ruin your festival experience – or any other situation where you’re within sneezing distance of another young person.
+But what are the symptoms?
+And how do you catch measles?

 What is measles?